aetperf/aetperf.github.io/_posts/2024-05-29-An-Hybrid-information-retriever-with-DuckDB.md

 ### Hybrid search<a name="hybrid_search_implem"></a>

 We now combine both approaches in a single function for hybrid search.
-The function first gets the dense vector representation of the query using the embedding model.
-It then performs a semantic search by querying the vectorstore using the cosine similarity between the query vector and the dense vector representations stored in the embedding_column.
+The function first gets the dense vector representation of the query using the embedding model, and then performs a semantic search by querying the vectorstore using the cosine similarity between the query vector and the dense vector representations stored in the embedding_column.
 The results are sorted by cosine similarity in descending order and limited to `k_dense=100` results.
-The function then performs a lexical search by querying the full-text search index using the BM25 similarity between the query text and the documents stored in the table.
+The function then proceeds to the lexical search by querying the full-text search index using the BM25 similarity between the query text and the documents stored in the table.
 The results are sorted by BM25 similarity in descending order and limited to `k_sparse=100` results.

 The final scores are sorted in descending order and limited to `n_results=5` results.
 By default we use a convex combination parameter $\alpha=0.8$.